rdeneau/gitbook-fsharp-training/fundamentals/syntax/1-bases.md

 * Same constraints on variable naming than in C♯
 * ... except the apostrophe `'`  _(tick)_
-  * allowed in name in the middle or at the end, but not at the beginning!
+  * allowed in the middle or at the end of the name, but not at the beginning!
   * at the end of the name → indicates a variant _(code convention)_
-* Between double _backticks_&#x20;
+* Between double _backticks_
   * allow any character, in particular whitespaces, except line breaks

 ```fsharp